aspose-words/Aspose.Words-API-References/english/net/aspose.words.comparing/compareoptions/ignoretables/_index.md

 ---
 title: CompareOptions.IgnoreTables
 second_title: Aspose.Words for .NET API Reference
 description: CompareOptions property.
 Specifies whether to compare the differences in data contained in tables.
-By default tables are not ignored in C#
+By default tables are not ignored in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.comparing/compareoptions/ignoretables/